-Staff from the City shall meet in joint workshop sessions with staff from DCPS and the other municipalities on an as needed basis, but at a minimum of twice per year, to provide opportunities to discuss issues of mutual concern.
+City Staff and the City Council shall meet in joint workshop sessions with staff from DCPS and the other municipalities at a minimum of twice per year, to provide opportunities to discuss issues of mutual concern.
+To ensure the preservation of neighborhood character including neighborhood schools, City Council will make an effort to meet with DCPS more frequently than twice a year to provide support or opposition to any planning projects or changes to school locations, rehabilitations, or major new construction.